-In Orthodox vs Southpaw encounters usually, it is the southpaw that is better at getting their foot in on the outside foot of the opponent.
+In Orthodox vs Southpaw encounters usually, it is the Southpaw that is better at getting their foot on the outside foot of the opponent.
 Arguello, no doubt thrived off the opportunity to land his right cross against many of his southpaw competitors this way.

 He also mastered occupying the southpaw jab making it very difficult for them to use their jab.
 Due to the fear of the right hand, it would allow Nicaraguan to set up fantastic lead hook combinations to take them out.

 He’s a brilliant example of orthodox fighters wanting to get the upper hand over a southpaw.
 (Make sure to consider watching my other film study at the bottom of this article for more detail in this area)

 Now hardly anyone in boxing is perfect in terms of defense and they will get hurt at some point.
 This was definitely not Arguello’s strongest attribute, as it was more his proactive offense that would help defensively.

 For the most part, his defensive skill set was based on head and waist movement making sure his head was off the centerline.
 He would always be making sure to move and slip punches all the time without having to lose his positioning.
 In turn, it would help Arguello set up counterpunch opportunities.

 For his defensive footwork, it was all about keeping balance and in his stance for Arguello.
 If an opponent came out aggressively he would quickly take a straight step back before and try to pivot back to the center ring so he could continue applying pressure himself again.